Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 Gladys O’Shane: Champion of Aboriginal and Torres Strait Islander people and a Communist

 Gladys O’Shane informed the audience that the Queensland Aboriginals Preservation and Protection Act was ‘as vicious as any Crimes Act’ and that it was the Director of Native Welfare – not the parents – who was the legal guardian of every Aboriginal child in the state.
-She urged the women to ‘join with us in our struggle for a better way of life’.
+Therefore, she urged the women to ‘join with us in our struggle for a better way of life’.

 Gladys was elected as the inaugural president of the Cairns Aboriginal and Torres Strait Islanders Advancement League in 1960.
 The Cairns league took on cases involving abuse of Aboriginal people.